 I put my arm around Laila’s shoulder and we strolled away before the man and his wife could question the logic of the entire situation.

 “Huge risk you took there,” I said.

 She shrugged.
 “I knew it was going to work.”

 “Mostly, yeah,” she replied.
 “You played along nicely, though.”

-“I was in a theatre group when I was young.”
+“I was in a theatre troupe when I was young.”

 “Really?
 I wouldn’t have pictured you that way.”

-We headed to the cashier where Laila had left the things she’d bought.
-She picked up her bags and tipped the bagging guy generously for looking out for them.
-I paid for a can of vanilla coke that I had grabbed on our way out, and then we started walking back to the parking lot.
+We headed to the cashier where Laila had left the things she bought.
+She picked up her bags, tipped the bagging guy generously for looking out for them, and we started walking back to the parking lot.

 “I’m sorry,” Laila said.